pirainogi/css-lecture-dana/README.md

 * Differentiate between inline, internal, and external stylesheets
 * Demonstrate the anatomy of a declaration block
 * Understand how to use class, id, and element selectors, and selector order of importance
-* Demonstrate the use of the box model, floats, clear, positioning, flex box, CSS grid in page layout
+* Demonstrate the use of the box model, positioning, flex box, CSS grid in page layout
 * Introduce CSS Frameworks like Bootstrap, Semantic UI, Materialize

 ![](https://media.giphy.com/media/it6W8D4FfvaPC/giphy.gif)